carolinapiro/airflow_and_azure_sandbox/README.md

 ![Solution Architecture](documentation/images/airflow_sandbox_solution_architecture.png)

 It consists of an Airflow DAG which connects to:
-- an Azore Blob Storage to check for new files,
+- an Azure Blob Storage to check for new files,
 - to the ML app's API to upload the files,
 - and to an Azure SQL Database to keep track of the available and uploaded files.